ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Add other items to your map as needed: title, legend, scale bar, etc. The item properties for each item you add are available by selecting the item and editing the properties in the pane on the right side of the *Print Composer* window.
 1. When you've made a layout you like, you can export the map to a variety of formats.
 On the *Layout* menu, select *Save as Image*.
 Navigate to where you would like to save the image, name the file, and choose the type of image.
 Let's pick .png for this image.
 Click *Save*.
 1. Make any adjustments to the image parameters you would like.
 Click *Save* to finish the process.
+1. When you're finished exporting your map, you can close the *Print Composer* window.

 ![alt text](./images/Map_CanaryPineLocations.png "Finished map of canary pine locations.")